kasiopea-org/pisek/docs/task_overview.md

 The judge is used for determining whether a given solution is correct.
 It greatly differs between task types, so you can read more there.

-### Checker
+### Validator

-The checker is used for checking whether inputs produced by generator conform to the task statement.
+The validator is used for validating inputs produced by generator conform to the task statement.
 It adds an additional degree of safety.

 ## Task types